ccpowe/agent_framework/English_Agent/prompt_iteration_log.md

 You can only use the following three types of tags: `[correction]`, `<correction>`, `{correction}`.

 ### **Mandatory Processing Flow**
-You must follow the three steps below in order to internally think and construct the final output.
+You must follow the four steps below in order to internally think and construct the final output.

 **Step 1: Token-Level Scan -> Use `[]`**